bio-ontology-research-group/similarityonMGI/README.md

 steps to follow:
 1. run groovy sim_gene-gene_mgi.groovy to get the similarity scores between gene-phenotypes and gene-phenotypes
-2. run python get_auc_gene-gene-mouse1.py to estimate the performace on the gold dataset.
+2. run python get_auc_gene-gene-mouse1.py to estimate the performance on the gold dataset.

-All the requierd files are provided in this directory and file names are hard-coded in the scripts.
+All the required files are provided in this directory and file names are hard-coded in the scripts.